 Tips to Stay Hydrated:

-- The National Academy of Medicine suggests drinking around 72-104 ounces of water every day.
-Of course, the amount you need can vary depending on numerous factors including your height, weight, activity level, the amount you sweat and the climate around you.
+• The Academy of Nutrition and Dietetics recommends drinking nine to 13 cups of water per day.
+Of course, the amount you need can vary depending on numerous factors including your height, weight, activity level, the amount you sweat, and the climate around you.

 10) High Glucose Levels

-What’s the scoop on glucose and aging?
-High blood sugar levels aren’t just a problem for people with diabetes.
+What's the scoop on glucose and aging?
+High blood sugar levels aren't just a problem for people with diabetes.
 High blood sugar levels can also cause many age-related health problems.
-There are links between aging and elevated levels of glucose and insulin.
+Glycemia resulting from high glucose levels is actually a biomarker for perceived face age.
+The more frequent the hyperglycemia, the older the perceived age appears to be.

 Believe it or not, reducing your glucose intake may be one of the solutions!
 Your body makes glucose from carbohydrate foods, and the quick-digesting carbohydrates from refined and processed foods, in particular, can contribute to higher levels of glucose.
 So, eating more whole foods is a good way to begin balancing your glucose intake.